byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 Different organics have different benefits, aromas and textures.
 Separate citrus fruits like Oranges, Lemons, Limes and pineapple into a dedicated bin, these create a fantastic and powerful cleaning enzyme.
 Other aromatics and medicinals like Ginger, Aloe vera Lemongrass, Tea, ... can be added for a luxurious whole body healing wash product.

 The list goes on!
 It’s a great idea to have a catch-all bin for everything else like veggie scraps that is just purely 'compost' for the garden and drains.
-Or add these to your Bokashi probiotic soil building bin.
+Or add these to the Bokashi probiotic soil building bin.

 **Probiotic eco-enzyme can simply be dumped down the toilet in reasonable portions, taking care to ensure no large chunks remain.
 Use in the garden, or can be dumped it in the sewer drain.**